Street Rats

 Street Rats was the eighth studio album by the English rock group Humble Pie, released in 1975.
 The album went to number 100 on the US Billboard 200 album chart.

 Background

 Street Rats was created at the same time as Steve Marriott was producing a solo album, and a collaboration album with Greg Ridley.
 He was not keen on producing another Humble Pie album, and did not want to tour the U.S. again, as they had been touring solidly for the past four years.

-While on the road, everything they wanted was paid for, but once they got back to England, four years and 21 tours later there was no money in the bank.
-Understandably, they were loath to tour and promote another album.
+While on the road, everything they wanted was paid for, but once they got back to England four years and 21 tours later there was no money in the bank.
+They were loath to tour and promote another album.
 Marriott: "We'd been on tour for about four years, and we were just very tired".
 But A&M as well as manager Dee Anthony were able to insist that Humble Pie were contracted to do another tour, and to do so without another album would have been an unwise move by the band.